IBEW LOCAL 570

 – Life Insurance w/ AD&D for Member, Spouse, and/or Child(ren)

 No medical tests, questions, or underwriting to enroll; no active working member of IBEW Local 570 can be denied coverage!

 Are Your Current Benefits Enough?

 SHORT-TERM DISABILITY (STD)

-Construction Wireman, Construction Electricians and Apprentices on the Sub-Plans DO NOT receive any disability benefits if they can’t work due to an illness or injury.
+Construction Wireman, Construction Electricians and Apprentices on the Sub-Plans DO NOT receive any disability benefits if they can’t work due to an illness, injury, or surgery.
 100% of your paycheck is at risk!

-Journeymen who are covered by the Local 570 full health plan, receive a $350/week Short-Term Disability benefit that pays for 26 weeks, if they’re unable to work due to an illness or injury.
+Journeymen who are covered by the Local 570 full health plan, receive a $350/week Short-Term Disability benefit that pays for 26 weeks, if they’re unable to work due to an illness, injury or surgery.
 The $350 benefit is about 32% of what a Journeyman takes home in their weekly paycheck, leaving an income GAP of about 68% every week.